 To listen to the live webcast by telephone, please dial:

-In order to listen to the replay, you must provide the Reservation Number:54175329
+In order to listen to the replay, you must provide the conference ID number: 19747790

 Online replay of the webcast will be available here approximately two hours after completion of the live event and will be available for one month.

 The discussion in this conference call, webcast and website may contain, in addition to historical information, forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements may include statements relating to our anticipated sales performance and trends; gross margins and operating income margins; cash flows; business strategies and initiatives; and other matters.
 We have based these forward-looking statements on the assumptions, expectations and projections about future events that we hold at the time the statements are made.
 We use words like “believe,” “anticipate,” “intend,” “estimate,” “expect,” “project” and similar expressions to identify forward-looking statements, although not all forward-looking statements contain these words.
 These forward-looking statements are necessarily estimates reflecting the best judgment of our senior management and involve a number of risks and uncertainties that could cause actual results to differ materially from those suggested by the forward-looking statements.